lyj729047457/Rust_node_test_harness/Tests/README.md

 ## Node type configuration

 Node type determines the Aion implementation that the tests will be executed against.
 By default, node type is Java, but can be overridden using the system property `testNodes`.
 If running tests from IDE, set the system property in your JUnit configuration.
-If running tests via Gradle, set the property using the `-P` argument; i.e. `./gradlew Tests:test -PnodeType=java`.
-Multiple node types can be provided, i.e. `./gradlew Tests:test -PnodeType=java,rust`.
+If running tests via Gradle, set the property using the `-P` argument; i.e. `./gradlew Tests:test -PtestNodes=java`.
+Multiple node types can be provided, i.e. `./gradlew Tests:test -PtestNodes=java,rust`.

 Supported node types: